kc1awv/gomrefdash/README.md

 ## Roadmap

 - [x] Beta Release
-- [ ] Refresh page on log file changes, instead of a meta refresh in browser
+- [x] Refresh page on log file changes, instead of a meta refresh in browser - thanks AC8ZD
-- [ ] Create two-column layout for Modules In Use, instead of a single column
+- [x] Create two-column layout for Modules In Use, instead of a single column
 - [ ] Add country flags for callsigns

 See the [open issues](https://github.com/kc1awv/gomrefdash/issues) for a full list of proposed features (and known issues).